kubeflow/website/content/docs/pipelines/sdk/component-tutorial.md

 ## Passing the data to and from the containerized program

-When you want to write a component you need to think about the component communicates with upstream and downstream components.
+When planning to write a component you need to think about how the component communicates with upstream and downstream components.
 That is, how it consumes input data and produces output data.